SAP-archive/techne/src/icons/README.md

 ## Generated Files

-The generated files include `css folder`, `svg folder` and `sprite.html`.
+The generated files include `css folder`, `svg folder` and `icons-preview.html`.
 Please do not modify these files as any changes made here will be erased once the gulp task for generating icons is executed.

 ## Gulp Task

 Gulp task for generating icons is under `ops/gulp/icons.js`.
-To generate icons, use the command `gulp hyicon`.
-The task will generate `svg/sprite.svg`, `css/sprite.css`, `css/sprite.scss` and `sprite.html`
+To generate icons, use the command `gulp icons`.
+The task will generate `icons.svg`, `icons.css`, and `icons.html`

 ## Adding New Icons

-To add a new icon, simply drop an SVG file under raw-svg folder and run the gulp task `gulp hyicon`.
-All the icons will be generated and it should appear in sprite.html as a preview.
+To add a new icon, simply drop an SVG file under raw-svg folder and run the gulp task `gulp icons`.
+All the icons will be generated and it should appear in icons.html as a preview.

 Requirements for new icon -